-- Check to make sure you can use the scanner through Windows.
-Go to the Control Panel, Hardware and Sound, Devices and Printers.
-Right click on the scanner and Scan now.
-If the scanner doesn't work from there, it will not work inside Open Dental.
+- Check to make sure you can use the scanner outside of Open Dental (e.g. Windows Fax and Scan).
+If the scanner doesn't work outside of Open Dental, it will not work inside of Open Dental.

 - Check to see if the scanner came with a TWAIN or WIA driver.
 If not, you will have to install a generic TWAIN driver.